 Foxtel and Netflix are the two biggest players in Australia’s entertainment subscription market.
 The battle isn’t just one of competing services, but one of old versus new, and of traditional TV viewing versus video streaming on demand.
-So which offers the best bang for your entertainment buck?
+So, which offers the best bang for your entertainment buck?

 So with video streaming having finally arrived in Australia, and Foxtel fighting hard to maintain its previously unchallenged superiority, we thought we’d offer a comparison between the two different methods of delivering entertainment, represented by Foxtel and Netflix.
-It’s time to find out: what are the major differences between the old guard and the new kids on the block?
+It’s time to find out: what are the major differences between the old guard and the new kid on the block?
 Who offers the best content and the best value for money?

-Pros and Cons
+Netflix Vs Foxtel: Pros and Cons

 Who offers the better value?

+You can rely on Netflix to provide movies and TV shows that are syndicated and re-run around the world, or for its vast array of original content.
+Really, Netflix is nearly worth it alone for its original content, like Orange is the New Black, Making a Murderer, Riverdale and the like.
 Netflix’s TV content is stronger than its movie range however, due to many relatively new movies not being available as a result of licensing costs – there’s a reason it’s so affordable.

 The verdict on value